 As we strengthen our connection with the natural world, our sense of beauty, wonder, awe and curiosity is restored and our brains and nervous systems are calmed.
 Stress levels are lowered and the immune system is boosted.

 Shinrin-Yoku or Forest Bathing is a practice that originated in Japan in 1982 as part of a national health programme designed to reduce population stress levels.

-It is underpinned by mindfulness principles encouraging: the opening of the senses to the forest atmosphere; slowing walking through the forest; inhaling the forest air; and fostering an emotional connection to the landscape.
+It is underpinned by mindfulness principles, encouraging: the opening of the senses to the forest atmosphere; slowly walking through the forest; inhaling the forest air; and fostering an emotional connection to the landscape.

-It engage in a 'effortles atention' Forest bathing can be experienced with or without a guide.
+It engages in an 'effortless attention'; Forest Bathing can be experienced with or without a guide.

 What is Forest Therapy?

-Forest Therapy is Forest Bathing operationalised as a nature based intervention that targets specific mental health and physical health difficulties.
+Forest Therapy is Forest Bathing put into practice as a nature based intervention that targets specific mental health and physical health difficulties.

 It considers the specific needs of individuals experiencing these difficulties and focuses on alleviating the distress and redressing the damage to mental and physical health caused by them.